CompuCell3D/PythonScriptingManual/docs/secretion.rst

 .. note::

     Instead of using ``SteppableBasePy`` class we are using ``SecretionBasePy`` class.
-The reason for this is that in order for secretion plugin with secretion modes accessible from Python to behave exactly as previous versions of PDE solvers (where secretion was done first followed by the "diffusion" step) we have to ensure that secretion steppable implemented in Python is called **before** each Monte Carlo Step, which implies that it will be also called before "diffusing" function of the PDE solvers. ``SecretionBasePy`` sets extra flag which ensures that steppable which inherits from ``SecretionBasePy`` is called before MCS (and before all "regular" Python steppables).
+This ensures that
+    the secretion plugin will be performed before diffusion by calling the Python secretion steppable *before* each Monte Carlo Step.

 There is no magic to ``SecretionBasePy`` - if you still want to use ``SteppableBasePy`` as a base class for secretion do so, but remember that you need to set flag: